danieleongari/PapersBot/README.md

 ## How to run

 PapersBot tracks in a file named `posted.dat` (which it will create) the papers that have already been tweeted.
 The first time you run it, if there is no `posted.dat` from a prior run, PapersBot can thus post **a lot** of papers.
 If you want to avoid this, especially on the first run or if it hasn't been run for a long time, use the `--do-not-tweet` option.
+The file `posted.dat` also contains a comment if the URL was corrected or blacklisted.

+## Options

+- `papersbot.py --check-hourly` will run the check of the feeds every hour
-`papersbot.py --do-not-tweet` will list the papers it _would_ tweet, without actually tweeting.
+- `papersbot.py --do-not-tweet` will list the papers it _would_ tweet, without actually tweeting.
 But papers will still be recorded as tweeted in the `posted.dat` file.

-## Other features

-- Running `papersbot.py --top-tweets` will give you a list of the 5 top tweets, from the bot's 200 latest tweets.
+- `papersbot.py --top-tweets` will give you a list of the 5 top tweets, from the bot's 200 latest tweets.
 It sorts tweets by adding number of retweets and likes.